zjunlp/Kformer/README.md

 #### Social IQA

 Use the command below to finetune SocialIQA on Kformer.
 You can change the layer to inject by editing the arg `--knowledge_layer`.
  `--knowledge_layer` contains two arguments [a,b) denoting the interval of the layer of Roberta.
+You need to change [this line](https://github.com/zjunlp/Kformer/blob/main/fairseq/fairseq/modules/transformer_sentence_encoder.py#L263) to change the number of the knowledge used fro infusion.

 ```shell
 ./fairseq/run_social.sh